-The GDPR Cookie Consent plugin has a capability to automatically block the active scripts that inject cookies in the website until the users give their explicit consent.
+Script Blocking is of vital importance when it comes to GDPR Cookie compliance.
+The premium version of the GDPR Cookie Consent plugin has the capability to automatically block the active scripts that inject cookies on the website until the users give their explicit consent.
 The inbuilt script blocker in this plugin is capable of blocking cookies from the following third-party scripts:

 The above code snippet inserts two new script blockers from Google Translator and Recaptcha.
 Likewise, you can insert scripts accordingly by entering appropriate values for the array fields id, label, key, category, and status.

-- category: assign slug of an existing cookie category for the script.
-If such a category is not existing then you will have to create a new cookie category and assign it’s slug here.
+- category: The plugin maintains necessary and non-necessary as two default categories.
+Assign the category slug of an existing category for the script.
+If such a category does not exist then create a new cookie category and assign its slug.

-- status: set the status as ‘yes’ to make it active by default else set as ‘no’.
+- status: Set the status as ‘yes’ to make it active by default else set it as ‘no’.

 On inserting the above code snippet to the function.php file, the script blocker interface will be as shown below: